-Autism has a complex history.
-It is an inherently complex condition, and those that live and have lived with it have often faced plenty of stigma and misunderstanding.
-As complex as it is, it still struggles with generalization and oversimplification.
+Autism has a complicated history.
+It is an inherently complex condition, and those that live with it have often faced plenty of stigma and misunderstanding.
+As complex as it is, the autism diagnosis still struggles with generalization and oversimplification.

-However, much progress has been made in determining how autism should be defined, and what parents with children on the spectrum can come to expect.
-But there are still many misconceptions between what autism is like and what it really means, especially when defining capability and functioning.
+Much progress has been made in determining how autism should be defined, and what parents with children on the spectrum can come to expect.
+There are still many misconceptions about what autism is like and what it really means, especially when defining capability and functioning.

-When people first hear about the spectrum, they assume that either end refers to an extreme – one end detailing individuals with ‘low-functioning’ autism, and the other end detailing ‘high-functioning’ autism.
+When people first hear about the spectrum, they are often quick to jump to talking about high-functioning and low-functioning autism.
+They assume that either end refers to an extreme – one end detailing individuals with ‘low-functioning’ autism, and the other end detailing ‘high-functioning’ autism.

 The use of these labels is quite important, as it helps describe an individual’s ability to function or exist without support while on the spectrum, but the labels themselves do little to accurately describe what any given person on the spectrum is going through, nor do they help define the needs of a person diagnosed with autism.
 This is because, depending on the context, ‘to function’ becomes an entirely different set of criteria.